dneumnn/AcademicChatBot/src/data_processing/README.md

 ## Usage

 The usage of this package is streamlined and easy.
 Ensure the **FastAPI server** is running by starting it from the `main.py` file.
 Once the server is active, you can make a POST request to the `/analyze` endpoint.

+In order for the data pipeline to work properly, please create a .env file in your AcademicChatBot directory with your gemine API key, API_KEY_GOOGLE_GEMINI="your_api_key".
+You can get your key on the following website: https://aistudio.google.com/app/apikey.
+Then, pull the embedding model: ollama pull nomic-embed-text (or your preferred model).

 ### Method